material-motion/material-motion/specifications/directors.md

 <p style="text-align:center"><tt>feature: tear-down</tt></p>

 Directors may implement a `tearDown` function.
-This function must be invoked when the associated Runtime is about to terminate.
+This function must be invoked when the associated Scheduler is about to terminate.

-**Tear down API**: The `tearDown` function, if implemented, is invoked when the Director's corresponding Runtime is about to terminate.
+**Tear down API**: The `tearDown` function, if implemented, is invoked when the Director's corresponding scheduler is about to terminate.

 Pseudo-code example: